 All areas are in need of improvement, although a single portfolio is not statistically significant.
 Portfolios consistently score low in L1.
-Previous years' assessments were far stronger in L2 and L4.
+Previous years' assessments, however were not stronger in L2 and L4.
+The 2014 portfolio continues the trend of low scores for L1, with a significant drop for L4, and relative consistency for L3, with overall improvement in L3.
+Portfolio scores are remarkably consistent with those of 2013.